coliff/freshdesk-messaging-facade/README.md

 - **Q. Does it work in IE 11?**

   A. No, but you can easily load the standard Freshdesk Messaging widget and add the `nomodule` attribute to it as a fallback for legacy browsers.

+## Known Issues

+- Some content blockers on iOS may block the real Freshdesk Messaging widget leading to the facade being non-functioning.

+- The Freshdesk Messaging widget and assets are large so it can take a couple of seconds for them to load.

+## Credits and thanks

+- This project is inspired by the [Lite YouTube Embed](https://github.com/paulirish/lite-youtube-embed) project by Paul Irish.
+- Thanks to Yoksel for the useful [SVG to CSS converter](https://yoksel.github.io/url-encoder/)